A can’t-lose dive into winning more customers and maximizing your conversion rates.

 #2: Create a real, tangible offer

 This isn’t a Marketing 101 refresh.
-In the next few moments, you’re going to get a few real-world examples that’ll show why nailing these two elements are critical to the health of your business.
+In the next few moments, you’re going to get a few real-world examples that’ll show why nailing these two elements is critical to the health of your business.

 The future of advertising is now